Jimin of BTS to release debut solo album ‘Face’ in March

 Face, the debut solo album of BTS member Jimin, will be released on 24 March.

-In a message posted late on 21 February, BIGHIT MUSIC announced that the solo album will drop at 1 pm KST/12 AM ET on the date.
+In a message posted late on 21 February, BIGHIT MUSIC announced that the solo album will drop at 1 pm KST (12pm SGT) on the date.

 The date announcement comes days after Jimin, who in January became Dior’s global brand ambassador, dropped hints during a Weverse live broadcast that his solo album was on the way in March.